xicoooooo/3D_Portfolio/README.md

-# 🚀 Francisco Dias Portfolio
+# 🚀 Francisco Dias' 3D Portfolio

 Welcome to my personal portfolio!
 This project showcases my skills, experiences, and projects as a **React Developer**, **Python Developer**, and more.
 Built with **React** and **Vite**, it’s designed to be fast, responsive, and visually engaging.